marticliment/UniGetUI/readme.md

 [![Issues Badge](https://img.shields.io/github/issues/marticliment/WingetUI?style=for-the-badge)](https://github.com/marticliment/WingetUI/issues)
 [![Closed Issues Badge](https://img.shields.io/github/issues-closed/marticliment/WingetUI?color=%238256d0&style=for-the-badge)](https://github.com/marticliment/WingetUI/issues?q=is%3Aissue+is%3Aclosed)<br>

-The main goal of this project is to create an intuitive GUI for the most common CLI package managers for Windows 10 and Windows 11, such as [Winget](https://learn.microsoft.com/en-us/windows/package-manager/), [Scoop](https://scoop.sh/), [Chocolatey](https://chocolatey.org/), [Pip](https://pypi.org/), [Npm](https://www.npmjs.com/), [.NET Tool](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-tool-install) and [PowerShell Gallery](https://www.powershellgallery.com/)
+The main goal of this project is to create an intuitive GUI for the most common CLI package managers for Windows 10 and Windows 11, such as [Winget](https://learn.microsoft.com/en-us/windows/package-manager/), [Scoop](https://scoop.sh/), [Chocolatey](https://chocolatey.org/), [Pip](https://pypi.org/), [Npm](https://www.npmjs.com/), [.NET Tool](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-tool-install) and [PowerShell Gallery](https://www.powershellgallery.com/).
 With this app, you'll be able to easily download, install, update and uninstall any software that's published on the supported package managers — and much more!

+Check out the [Supported Package Managers Table](#supported-package-managers) for more details!

 **This is WingetUI's official repository.
 If you are searching for WingetUI's homepage, please refer to [https://www.marticliment.com/wingetui/](https://www.marticliment.com/wingetui/)**